Velocidex/velociraptor-docs/content/docs/vql/_index.md

     else={ <sub query goes here >})
 ```

 If the condition is a query it is true if it returns any rows.
-Then we
+Next, we'll
-evaluate the then subquery or the else subquery.
+evaluate the `then` subquery or the `else` subquery.
 Note that as usual,
-VQL is lazy and therefore the query or expression which is not used
+VQL is lazy and will not evaluate the unused query or expression.
-will not be evaluated.

 ### Conditional: switch plugin